flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 ```yaml
 tolerations:    nvidia.com/gpu:NoSchedule op=Exists
 ```
-The Kubernetes scheduler will admit the pod if there are worker nodes with matching taints and available resources in the cluster.
+The Kubernetes scheduler will admit the pod if there are worker nodes in the cluster with a matching taint and available resources.

 The resource `nvidia.com/gpu` key name is not arbitrary.
 It corresponds to the [Extended Resource](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/) that the Kubernetes worker nodes advertise to the API server through the [device plugin](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/#using-device-plugins).